Sreekala Bajwa

 Sreekala Bajwa is the vice president for agriculture, dean of the College of Agriculture and director of the Montana Agricultural Experiment Station at Montana State University.
 Bajwa is a fellow of the American Society of Agricultural and Biological Engineers.
-She is recognized nationally and internationally for her work in the areas of air and water quality, remote sensing, precision agriculture, and her use of microbiology and biofiber composites to improve soil quality and nutrient cycling.
+She is recognized nationally and internationally for her work in the areas of remote sensing, precision agriculture for crop and soil management, and her use of agricultural byproducts in biocomposites.

 Early life and education

+Bajwa was born in Umayanalloor, a rural town in Kerala, the southwestern-most state in India, as the third among four daughters on a small family farm.
 Bajwa earned a bachelor's degree from Kerala Agricultural University in Tavanur, India, a master's degree from the Indian Institute of Technology in Kharagpur, and doctoral degree from the University of Illinois Urbana-Champaign, in agricultural engineering.

 Career

 After working as a Post-doctoral Research Associate in Agricultural Engineering at the University of Illinois Bajwa joined the University of Arkansas, serving as an assistant professor from 2001-2007, and an associate professor from 2007-2012.

-In 2012, Bajwa became Department chair of the Agricultural and Biosystems Engineering Department at North Dakota State University and professor of agricultural engineering.
+In February 2012, Bajwa became Department chair of the Agricultural and Biosystems Engineering Department at North Dakota State University and professor of agricultural engineering.
 During her time there, NDSU became highly ranked worldwide for its work in precision agriculture.
-She helped to obtain support from the U.S. Department of Agriculture to establish a Center for Digital Agriculture at NDSU.
+She established an undergraduate program in precision agriculture and helped to obtain support from the U.S. Department of Agriculture to establish a strong research and outreach program in Digital Agriculture at NDSU.

 Bajwa became the vice president of agriculture at Montana State University as of January 14, 2019, succeeding Charles Boyer.

 At Montana State University Bajwa works to support the institution's land-grant mission of serving the agricultural community of Montana.

-In 2024 Bajwa was also appointed to the National Agricultural Research, Extension, Education, and Economics Advisory Board (NAREEE) by the U.S. Department of Agriculture (USDA).
+In 2024 Bajwa was also appointed to the National Agricultural Research, Extension, Education, and Economics Advisory Board (NAREEE) by the U.S. Department of Agriculture (USDA)..
+In 2025, she stepped into the role of chairing the Policy Board of Directors and APLU's Board on Agricultural Assembly.

 Bajwa became a fellow of the American Society of Agricultural and Biological Engineers in 2017.
-She is a member of its Global Engagement Executive Committee, and serves on its board of trustees.
-She has helped to organize international conferences on issues of sustainability, resource security, and other global challenges in South Africa (2016), India (2018) and Costa Rica (2021).
+She served as a member of its Global Engagement Executive Committee, and on its board of trustees.
+She has helped to organize international conferences on issues of global food, water and energy security in South Africa (2016), India (2018) and Costa Rica (2021).